George M. Leader: Later life and death

 Although Leader never again sought elected office following his 1958 defeat, he stayed active in Democratic politics and had spoken out on a number of issues.
 He and his family established Country Meadows and Providence Place Retirement Communities in the 1980s and 90s, and resided in Hummelstown, Pennsylvania.
 Leader remained active in operating the non-profit Providence Place Retirement Communities, while his family operated Country Meadows facilities.
 Country Meadows' CEO is Leader's son G. Michael Leader, COO is son David Leader, and CFO is son-in-law Ted Janeczek.
 Mary Jane Leader died March 15, 2011, due to chronic obstructive pulmonary disease.

 Upon the death of former Delaware governor Elbert Carvel in 2005, Leader became the earliest serving US governor of any state still living until his death in 2013.

 Leader died on May 9, 2013, in Hershey, Pennsylvania, at the age of 95 at Country Meadows Retirement Community, which he founded.
+He was the last living American governor of a U.S. state who left office in the 1950s.